-We have recruited over 180 mentors in a wide range of roles from companies including KPMG, M&S, PwC, Santander, Barclays and L’Oréal.
+We have recruited mentors in a wide range of roles from companies including KPMG, M&S, PwC, Santander, Barclays and L’Oréal.
 They pass on their skills, knowledge and experience to help you when searching for internships, placements and graduate opportunities.

 This competitive scheme aims to enhance your employability, expand your professional network, increase your confidence and develop key skills that will provide you with a competitive edge in the graduate market.

 What can mentoring involve?

 - Visiting your mentor’s workplace to gain an insight into the business environment

 - Discussing career plans to get an unbiased, experienced view of your next steps